FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Adding this short bulleted list injects ample white space around the text.
 It’s inviting and super easy to skim.

-A few extra tips for bulleted lists (in the form of a bulleted list!):
+Here are some pro tips for bulleted lists (in the form of a bulleted list!):

 • Start bulleted lists with the same part of speech.
 This helps create symmetry and flow that makes them easier to read.

 If possible, get into the habit of using a bulleted list at least once in every piece of written content you create.
-They get easier to put together the more you use them.

 This is a blockquote.
 Turning some of your text into a blockquote is a simple way to highlight important parts of your content so that people pay extra attention to it.